Basic Configuration

 batchSize

-hasn’t been reached.true
+hasn’t been reached.When

 , Radar will attempt to use the navigator.sendBeacon()